Carving is the ultimate skiing, the essence of the current ski technique, and the passion

 Common mistakes

-The classic error when trying to perform a carved turn for the first time is not being patient at initiation, and rushing the turn by steering or pivoting the skis, instead of just rolling them on edge.
-This rotation or twisting of the skis does not allow the edges to engage (I.E. lock the ski onto edge) and thus carve the turn.
+The classic error when trying to perform a carved turn for the first time is not being patient at initiation, and rushing the turn by steering or pivoting the skis at the top, instead of just rolling them on edge.
+This rotation or twisting of the skis at the top of the turn does not allow the edges to engage (I.E. lock the ski onto edge) and thus carve the turn.
 This is because people tend to fear facing the fall line, and want to get the skis across the fall line quickly.
 They don’t want to pick up speed.
 Remember that the first half of the turn is the accelerating part.
 The slowing down comes on the second half of the turn, when the skis move out of the fall line.
 Try to be comfortable with that, it is key to allow the skis to run a bit.

 Another key advice is to try to perform or look for a longer turn.
 Avoid aiming for a short turn.
 Short turns for intermediate skiers mean skidding, and here we want zero skidding whatsoever.

-So the approach to carving should be that of “less is more”.
+So the approach to carving should be that of “LESS is MORE“.
 Try to do less movements (than in a skidded turn), and let the skis control the situation a bit.
 Just balance on the new outside ski and tip the skis on edge.
-Then “wait, wait, wait“.
-Do nothing more.
-They will slowly start turning almost by themselves.
-Let the skis do their job…
+Do nothing more than that.
+Be quite passive, and even try to “keep going straight” or in the direction you were going at the end of the previuos turn as you incline (like if you would try “not to turn”, even though the skis tipped on edge and carving forward will always turn).
+Another advice is to let the skis continue to travel across, in the direction of the slope edge or border.
+And then, PATIENCE… “wait, wait, wait“.
+The skis will slowly start turning, almost by themselves.
+Just let the skis do the job… It feels a bit like they take you for a ride…

 Carving in the off-piste/backcountry